aHaugl/samples_for_NCS/bootloader/sysbuild/4_dfu_uart/2_54l15_chain_priv_key/README.rst

 * In generall follow the docs at https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf54l/index.html.

 In addition the sample also follows:
-* This sample has added BLE FOTA support by following https://academy.nordicsemi.com/courses/nrf-connect-sdk-intermediate/lessons/lesson-9-bootloaders-and-dfu-fota/topic/exercise-5-fota-over-bluetooth-low-energy/ and https://github.com/nrfconnect/sdk-zephyr/tree/v3.7.99-ncs2/samples/subsys/mgmt/mcumgr/smp_svr
-* This sample follows the steps from the academy pages for nRF54L15, both w.r.t FOTA and w.r.t adding an external flash as well as https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf54l/fota_update.html
+* This sample follows the steps from the academy pages for nRF54L15
 * This sample follows the steps from KMU provisioning https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf54l/kmu_provision.html4. https://docs.nordicsemi.com/bundle/ncs-latest/page/nrf/app_dev/device_guides/nrf54l/dfu_config.html

 The first prints are from b0, the second prints starting with  ``Booting Zephyr OS build`` is printed by MCUboot itself and the following lines are printed by the ``with_mcuboot`` sample.